GraphQL – Ponder

 Schema generation

-The GraphQL schema includes a singular and a plural query field for each table in ponder.schema.ts.
+The GraphQL schema includes singular and a plural query fields based on the tables and views defined in ponder.schema.ts.

 ponder.schema.ts